hibernate/hibernate-validator/README.md

 ## Build from Source

-You can build Hibernate Validator from source by cloning the git repository git://github.com/hibernate/hibernate-validator.git.
+You can build Hibernate Validator from source by cloning the git repository `git://github.com/hibernate/hibernate-validator.git`.
-You will also need a JDK 8 and Maven 3 (>= 3.3.1).
+You will also need a JDK 8+ and Maven 3 (>= 3.3.1).
 With these prerequisites in place you can compile the source via:

-    mvn -s settings-example.xml clean install
+    mvn clean install

 There are more build options available as well.
 For more information refer to [Contributing to Hibernate Validator](http://hibernate.org/validator/contribute/).